-The Co-Prosperity Sphere (C-PS) is an experimental cultural center located in the neighborhood of Bridgeport.
-The space is used to showcase work by artists, performers and cultural workers of all stripes.
-The C-PS hosts exhibitions, screenings, presentations, installations, festivals, meetings, and performance programs in its 5,000+ square foot gallery.
+Public Media Institute’s primary headquarters, Co-Prosperity, is an experimental cultural center located in the neighborhood of Bridgeport.
+“Co-Pro” hosts exhibitions, screenings, presentations, installations, festivals, meetings, and performance programs in its 5,000+ square foot gallery.
 The space hosts between 35-60 events and exhibitions a year serving over 20,000 individuals.
 Each year, Co-Prosperity Sphere is home to 80 – 100 events and exhibitions and serves over 25,000 attendees.